• Home

 Accommodation:

-The universities in New Zealand offer on campus housing which is a cheapest and most facilitated accommodation option for an international student.
-The universities send accommodation renting details to international student through email as soon as they get acceptance letter so that they can fulfill student visa requirements of New Zealand.
-Private rental apartments also must be arranged as soon as you get acceptance letter because you will need to give evidence of accommodation to New Zealand’s Embassy for student visa.
+New Zealand universities provide on campus housing, which is the cheapest and easiest accommodation option for international students.
+Universities send accommodation renting information via email to international students as soon as acceptance letter is received in order to meet the student visa requirements in New Zealand.
+Private rental apartments also need to be arranged immediately after your acceptance letter is received as you will have to provide proof of accommodation to the New Zealand Embassy for your student visa.

 • On Campus Residence Halls: You can expect on campus rent to be around $180 to $200 per week in New Zealand.